We Look Wow

 Q: How do I get started?

-A: You can get started by downloading the threat modeling tool from the Microsoft Security Response Center website at https://aka.ms/securedata.
+A: You can download the threat modeling tool from the Microsoft Security Response Center website at https://aka.ms/securedata.
 You must sign in using your Microsoft Account credentials to use the device.
 If you do not have a Microsoft Account, you can create one on the Microsoft website.

 Q: I’m using Windows 7.
 Is this tool compatible with my operating system?